Association of Transcultural Artists in Finland

 The International Cultural Centre Caisa organises and executes concerts, food festivals, exhibitions, seminars, courses, clubs and its own singing competition The Ourvision Singing Contest (ourvision.fi).
 During the year 2010 the contest changed to a Dance Contest and was called Ourvision Goes Dancing.

 The Global Music Centre is an institute with the key task of collating, recording and distributing information about global music culture.
 The principal aim is to increase the understanding of individual and group values in different types of music, amongst listeners, musicians and researchers, and to expand awareness of the importance of music as a form of communication and as something which strengthens identity.
 Equality and respect for others form the basis for the ideals on which the institute operates.
-Global Music Centre produces also the oldest world music festival in Finland, ETNOSOI, which is one of the founding members of the European Forum of Worldwide Music Festivals (EFWMF)
+Global Music Centre produces also the oldest world music festival in Finland, ETNOSOI, which is one of the founding members of The Forum of Worldwide Music Festivals (FWMF).